ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Unlock safe in office.
 The code is not 9083 unlike the note in the conference room says.
 - [ ] Unlock safe in study.
 Don't know code.
 - [ ] See if there is a place to enter RLCF.
-- [ ] Turn on bowler room for laboratory.
+- [x] Turn on boiler room for laboratory.
 - [x] Find office for email about fuse box.
 	- [x] Need the following sequence for something. off, blue, green, white, red, purple.
 - [x] Figure out [[Workshop]] puzzle.